eliotk/open-cultivar/README.md

 # Open Cultivar

 Open Cultivar is a community-driven database for plant cultivars and varieties.
-This project is built as a high-performance Jamstack website.
+This project is built as a high-performance Jamstack website running at [opencultivar.com](https://opencultivar.com).

 ## Tech Stack